which hormonal contraception is right for me?

 Side effects include: the contraceptive patch can cause raised blood pressure and (usually temporarily) headaches.
 It has been known to cause blood clots but it’s thought that using the patch can help prevent some gynaecological cancers.
 Avoid putting the patch on irritated or infected areas of skin.

-The Contraceptive Injection
+The Contraceptive Injection progestogen-only

 Who is she?
 99% effective, the hormonal contraceptive injection is, well, an injection that can be used by people who are unable to take combined hormonal birth control such as the combined oral contraceptive pill.
 It lasts between 8 and 13 weeks depending on the type you have and is unaffected by other medicines, diarrhea, and vomiting.